genego-io/genego-io/README.md

 ### Hello, World! 👋

-I'm Edwin, a software developer native in Python, Django and React.
+I'm a software developer fluent in Python and JavaScript frameworks, I mostly work with Django, React, HTMX and anything related by proxy.

-Currently I am mostly interested in intelligent document processing, AI and figuring out how to gain an edge in life with LLMs.
+I'm most interested in intelligent document processing with AI, as well as finding my tune together with LLMs.

-In my free time I spend a lot of hours experimenting around with tech, martial arts and traveling.
+In my free time I am very involved with martial arts, eating foods and travel.

 ---